What to Expect

 You do not need to pay for a private lawyer if facing criminal charges.

-Legal aid is different than duty counsel, though both services are free of charge.
+Legal Aid: Legal aid is different than duty counsel, though both services are free of charge.
 Legal Aid Ontario is a program that you apply to in order to get the cost of a private lawyer covered.
+You can apply to legal aid no matter what your income and charges are, however it is more likely your application will be approved if you are:

-1. low income, AND;
+low income, and;

-2. the crown is asking for jail time, or you risk jail time by not accepting a plea
+the crown is asking for jail time, or you risk jail time by not accepting a plea

 Up to date eligibility for a legal aid certificate can be found here.

 All lawyers - duty counsel and private lawyers - are often focussed on pleading people out on charges.
 It is time-consuming for them to prepare for a trial.
-This doesn't mean you should agree to a plea - the choice is always yours.
+This does not mean you should agree to a plea - the choice is always yours.
 Your lawyers ultimately take their direction from you.

 Lawyers are often also singularly focused on getting people who are in prison, out - but sometimes this means they want you to accept bail conditions you can't keep or that are actively harmful.
+This can be especially apparent when the court tries to order people not to use substances while they also have an addiction, or to have trans folks live under the control of transphobic guardians.

 Having a lawyer who understands the challenges of these specific conditions can help keep you out of jail in the long term.
+See our "Lawyers" page for more in-depth information to make a decision about hiring a lawyer, using duty counsel, or self-representing.

 Visuals: What to Expect